About the Joint Learning Program

 During the 2004 round of collective bargaining, the parties agreed to renew the JLP.
 As a result, a Memorandum of Understanding was signed which increased the programs funding to $8,750,000 and provided for a further $292,000 per month to the JLP to ensure the continuity of this initiative during the period between the expiry of the collective agreement and its subsequent renewal.
 The JLP was subsequently renewed during the 2007 and 2011 rounds of collective bargaining.

-Since the last round of collective bargaining in 2011, all union members within the Core Public Administration are eligible to participate in the JLP.
+Since 2011, all Union members within the Core Public Administration are eligible to participate in the JLP.